nocobase/website/content/articles/4-no-code-tools-to-build-ticketing-system/index.md

 So, instead of compromising with prebuilt tools, why not build a fully customized ticketing system using an **open-source no-code or low-code platform**?

+❤ If you think the existing ticketing system already meets your business needs, you can read: [6 Best Open-Source Ticketing Systems for 2025](https://www.nocobase.com/en/blog/open-source-ticketing-systems)

 ---

 💬 Hey, you’re reading the NocoBase blog.
 NocoBase is an open-source no-code/low-code development platform for building enterprise applications, internal tools, and workflow systems — fully self-hosted, plugin-based, and developer-friendly. →[ Explore NocoBase on GitHub](https://github.com/nocobase/nocobase)